Subaru Outback Insurance Rates

 Comparing rates will help you layout a Subaru Outback comparison chart of prices.
 Enter your ZIP code in our free tool above to get started.

 The average insurance rates for a Subaru Outback are $1,354 a year including full coverage.
-Comprehensive insurance costs an estimated $320, collision insurance costs $478, and liability insurance is estimated at $398.
-Buying just liability costs approximately $460 a year, and insurance for high-risk drivers costs $2,898 or more.
-Teens cost the most to insure at up to $4,982 a year.
+Comprehensive insurance costs around $320 each year, collision costs $478, and liability costs $398.
+A liability-only policy costs as little as $460 a year, with high-risk insurance costing $2,898 or more.
+16-year-old drivers cost the most to insure at $4,982 a year or more.

 Average premium for full coverage: $1,354

-Rates are based on $500 physical damage insurance deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
-Prices are averaged for all 50 U.S. states and for different Outback trim levels.
+Estimates include $500 policy deductibles, minimum liability limits, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and Outback models.

 Price Range Variability

-For a driver around age 40, Subaru Outback insurance rates range from the low end price of $460 for minimum levels of liability insurance to a much higher rate of $2,898 for a driver required to buy high-risk insurance.
+Using a middle-aged driver as an example, Subaru Outback insurance rates go from as low as $460 for basic liability insurance to a high rate of $2,898 for high-risk insurance.

 Urban vs. Rural Price Range